Prabesh01/Discord-bots/utility/README.md

 ### log.py
 - Logs the past and present messages of all the active guilds your bot is in

-_For this script to work, the bot must be given required permission while adding to the server.
+_For these script to work, the bot must be given required permission while adding to the server.
 The permission includes send messages; administration permission would be great though_